Kashinoga/pud-idle/README.md

 2. The `build/` directory contains the production-ready files

-The project is currently deployed at: [github.kashinoga.com](https://github.kashinoga.com)
+The project is currently deployed at: coming soon...

 ## 🤝 Contributing